-By graduation time, we were all thrilled to start our careers, except some of the guys whose primary concern is knowing their military status.
-It was quite disappointing to know that everyone around is moving forward in their careers, while you are stuck in the military for one or more years.
+By graduation time, we were all thrilled to start our careers, except some of the guys whose primary concern was knowing their military status.
+It was quite disappointing to know that everyone around was moving forward in their careers, while they were stuck in the military for one or more years.

 This is a yearly story for many male graduates around the country.
 If you are one of them, you might be overwhelmed by the fact that you cannot start your career before your 25th.
 Be that as it may, WUZZUF is here to tell you that there is still some hope.
 Even though I am not subjected by any means to the military service, but I have done my homework so we can help you invest in your military service time in favor of your career.

 Before you start your military service, you should know the following: